MadiZhaksykeldi/MidtermProject/README.md

 4) View all rooms
 5) Delete customer from room

-I used MYSql DBMS to create a table to describe my hotel Connected Room by using Data Access Object and Implemented it by special class Also I used events that also can be handled by this class Annotations were very crucial to use in my project, by using @Component, @Autowired I managed to get rid of unneccesary coding.
+I used MYSql DBMS to create a table to describe my hotel.

+Connected Room by using Data Access Object and Implemented it by special class.

+Also I used events that also can be handled by this class.

+Annotations were very crucial to use in my project, by using @Component, @Autowired I managed to get rid of unneccesary coding.